 Luxe Digital: Hello Eneuri, thank you for taking the time to speak to us.
 We’re impressed with the popularity and global reach of Hodinkee.
 Everyone who is remotely interested in mechanical watches seems to know the site.

 Eneuri Acosta: Thanks for the opportunity to share our story with you.
 Hodinkee’s growth is impressive indeed.
-While the site is now 10 years old, our traffic continues to grow considerably, which is remarkable for a young but well-established brand.
+While the site is now ten years old, our traffic continues to grow considerably, which is remarkable for a young but well-established brand.
 In fact, between years eight and 10, our traffic grew 100 percent.
 For the first three months of this year alone, our traffic grew by 30 percent.

 We now have more than 1 million monthly visitors to the site.
-If you include the Hodinkee shop and social media channels we’re close to 2 million visitors per month.
+If you include the Hodinkee shop and social media channels, we’re close to 2 million visitors per month.
 It’s a very impactful business.

 For me personally, coming from the car industry, it’s fascinating to see how loyal and passionate Hodinkee’s readers are.
-While Hodinkee doesn’t necessarily aim at being widely recognised, people who do know the brand understand instantly the value of the magazine and are very loyal to it.
+While Hodinkee doesn’t necessarily aim at being widely recognized, people who do know the brand understand instantly the value of the magazine and are very loyal to it.

 Luxe Digital: Just looking at the comment sections on your site, Hodinkee’s readers seem to be a very engaged audience indeed.
 Can you tell us more about who they are?